 NOTE: This is a long article.
 However, it is the most informative of anything I have found online, and since the test is expensive, I hope you find it worth your time.

 As part of my journey in choosing a new vocation, I invested in the Johnson O’Connor Research Group’s aptitude test.
 The idea that forms the framework and philosophy of this testing is that:

-- Each of us are born with certain aptitudes that remain relatively unchanged in us overtime, i.e., some people are inherently better with numbers than others and always will be.
+- We are all born with certain aptitudes that remain relatively unchanged in us overtime.

 - Individuals with unused aptitudes can become unhappy and get a feeling that they are not doing what they were “born” to do.